GalvarinoDev/DeckOps/README.md

 ## ⚠️ After Installation

-**Click Continue when installation finishes — DeckOps will reopen Steam automatically.** Launch every modded game at least once before using Steam in Desktop Mode, or Steam Cloud will overwrite your setup.
+**Click Continue when installation finishes, DeckOps will reopen Steam automatically.** Launch every modded game at least once before using Steam in Desktop Mode, or Steam Cloud will overwrite your setup.
 If asked about cloud saves choose **Keep Local**.
 If asked about launching in safe mode or changing your settings due to a hardware change choose **No**.

 - **MW1 & WaW:** Steam will ask which mode to launch on first run.
 Select Singleplayer or Campaign and set it as your default.
-Multiplayer for these games launches via the DeckOps shortcuts in your library instead.
+Multiplayer for these games launches via the DeckOps created shortcuts in your library instead.
-- **MW1 SP (IW3SP-MOD):** On first launch, the game will ask you to select a profile.
+- **MW1 SP** On first launch, the game will ask you to select a profile.
 Choose **Player**, this is the profile DeckOps created with your display settings.
 Creating a new profile will use default settings instead.
 - **MW1 MP** requires two Steam launches to finish setup, then runs normally on the third.
 - **BO2 SP** display settings must be set manually in-game.
 MP and ZM are configured automatically.
 - The latest GE-Proton is downloaded and set automatically for all games.
-- XACT audio is installed automatically via Protontricks for WaW, BO1 SP, and BO1 MP.
-Protontricks will be downloaded via Flatpak if not already present.
+- XACT audio is installed automatically via Protontricks for WaW and BO1 SP/MP..

 ---

 ## 🎮 Gyro Controls

-DeckOps installs a custom Neptune controller profile for every game.
-During setup you choose one of three gyro schemes — you can change this anytime in **Settings → Re-apply Controller Profiles**.
+DeckOps installs a custom controller profile for every game.
+During setup you choose one of three gyro schemes, you can change this anytime in **Settings → Re-apply Controller Profiles**.

 | Scheme | How it works |
 |---|---|